Tag Archives: Ebb Tide

 After the funeral she was buried in the Pioneer Graveyard.
 Her brother moved away nobody knew where.
 Nobody knew what happened to her baby, either.
 Nobody wanted to know.
 By the time Snapper was on his way to North Rustico everybody had done their best to forget all about it.

-The kitten was sleeping in the back of a wagon one day almost a month after Ann’s death.
+The kitten had been sleeping in the back of a wagon one day almost a month after Ann’s death.
 He was sick and tired of nobody feeding him.
 Before he knew it the wagon was on its way.
-When he looked back, he didn’t see much worth going back to.
+When he looked back, he didn’t see anything worth going back to.
 He made himself comfortable and went with the flow.
-The flow was towards the northwest.
+The flow went towards the northwest.
 The wagon stopped overnight at Saint Andrews and the next night at Covehead before getting to the Stanley River, where it rang for the ferry.
 Once they were across, and the wagoner was stretching his legs, Snapper stretched his legs, too.
 When he was done the wagon was long gone.
 Unlike wagoner’s hauling freight, the kitten wasn’t on a schedule.
 He was go-as-you-please footloose.

-He wasn’t overly distressed to see the dead as a doornail Tom Spate floating away.
-Bill Murphy was his kind of man, gruff but not mean-hearted.
-“I have never known anyone worth a damn who wasn’t irascible,” he thought.
+Snapper wasn’t overly distressed to see the dead as a doornail Tom Spate floating away.
+Kieran was his kind of man, irascible but not mean-hearted.
+I have never known anyone worth a damn who wasn’t irascible, the kitten thought.
 Snapper stayed where he was, not jumping ship.
 Besides, he had already spotted foxes along the coastline.
 He would deal with them once he was grown up and ready for bear, but for the moment he kept his eyes open and his nose on high alert.

 Ed Staskus posts monthly on 147 Stanley Street at http://www.147stanleystreet.com, Made in Cleveland at http://www.clevelandohiodaybook.com, Atlantic Canada at http://www.redroadpei.com, and Lithuanian Journal at http://www.lithuanianjournal.com.
 To get the site’s monthly feature in your in-box click on “Follow.”